 How much does it cost to develop an app?

 The most honest answer to this question is: it depends on thousands of various factors.
 I know - this is disappointing!
-But if you already know something about the product you want to build, I can help you with a broad estimate, thanks to our app cost calculator you will find in this article.
+But if you already know something about the product you want to build, I can help you with a broad estimate and guidelines you will find in this article.
 But there’s much more to know - read on if you want to learn what influences the costs of app development, why product development can be so costly and why sometimes building an app is not the right option.
+And if you want to know even more, see our app cost calculator.

 First things first: what kind of app do you need?